-Crankcase in No. 53 Rolls Royce alluminium alloy from High Duty Alloy Foundry.
+Crankcase in No. 53 Rolls Royce aluminium alloy from High Duty Alloy Foundry.
 The flywheels were from 85 ton steel forgings with the mainshafts integral with each wheel.
-Roller big ends with 2 thou tapes on parrallel crankpins 1/2" caged rollers.
+Roller big ends with 2 thou tapes on parallel crankpins 1/2" caged rollers.

 There are six bolts evenly spaced around the cylinder which secure it to the cases.

 The magneto and camshaft were gear driven.
 The high cam gave short pushrods.
 All the gears were on needle rollers and ball bearings.
 The timing side mainshaft was secured to a deep row ball race so there was no end float, and the drive shaft ran on a 3 row caged roller bearing.
 These mainbearings were in steel housings.

 The rockerbox enclosed the valves and a hairpin spring in it, returned the rockers and pushrods.

-Until recently, it was unclear as to wether or not either of the two engines still existed, but thanks to Mark Spearman and his father Ray, we can now show the sole surving motor.
+Until recently, it was unclear as to wether or not either of the two engines still existed, but thanks to Mark Spearman and his father Ray, we can now show the sole surfing motor.